` 13 Great Halloween Treat Recipes: Bats, Cats, Pumpkins and More

 Eek, drink and be merry!

-Catch the spirit of Halloween fun and invite your friends over for a spooktacular time.
+Catch the spirit of Halloween fun for a spooktacular time.
 Deck the halls with pumpkins, cobwebs, ravens and more to match our ghoulishly good menu.
 Or just pick your favorite recipe, and let the kids help you make an after-school treat.

 Peanut Butter Cookie Pizza